 About the Manage Properties and Manage DocProperty Fields commands

 The commands Manage Properties and Manage DocProperty Fields let you open two variants of the same dialog box – your control center for working with custom document properties and DocProperty fields.

 Both variants of the dialog box show the list of properties currently defined in the active document but the two variants let you perform different actions via buttons below the list.
 See the illustration below.

 You can switch between the two variants via the Manage field.
 If you want to modify built-in properties (Title, Author, etc.), you can also switch to the built-in dialog box via the Manage field.

 The dialog box can remain open as you work.
 In addition to using the Ribbon commands, you can open it or activate it using the shortcut Ctrl+Shift+Y.

 The Manage DocProperty Fields variant and the Manage Properties variant of the dialog box shown side by side.

-Note that the contents marked by the red frames and (1) are identical in the two variants whereas the buttons at the bottom of the dialog boxes marked by (2) and (3) are different.
+Note that the contents marked by the colored frames and (1) are identical in the two variants whereas the buttons at the bottom of the dialog boxes marked by (2) and (3) are different.

-Also note the red info text below the list.
+Also, note the red info text below the list.
 You can see the number of DocProperty fields that use the selected custom document property.